A Guide to wines of the Loire Valley

 Selected Loire Valley wines

-The vineyards of Quincy
+Vineyards: The villages of Quincy and Brinay

 Yeild: 65 hl/ha